-In the first study of its kind, neuroscience researchers at Rutgers University–Newark’s Center for Molecular and Behavioral Neuroscience (CMBN) have found that an important genetic variation associated with Alzheimer's disease regulates the ability of physical fitness to help ward off the condition in African Americans, who are twice as likely to suffer from the disease as white Americans.
+In the first study of its kind, neuroscience researchers at the School of Arts and Sciences-Newark (SASN)'s Center for Molecular and Behavioral Neuroscience (CMBN) have found that an important genetic variation associated with Alzheimer's disease regulates the ability of physical fitness to help ward off the condition in African Americans, who are twice as likely to suffer from the disease as white Americans.
 The results of this new study, funded by a five-year grant to Professor Mark A. Gluck from the National Institute of Health’s National Institute on Aging (NIA), was recently published in the journal Frontiers in Aging Neuroscience.

 Gluck, a neuroscientist who has been studying Alzheimer's disease and other memory disorders for decades, led the study along with his postdoctoral fellow, Neha Sinha, and research assistant, Chelsie Berg.
 Gluck is Director of the Aging & Brain Health Alliance at Rutgers University-Newark, which fosters interdisciplinary and university-community collaboration to expand our understanding of aging, brain health, and the prevention of Alzheimer’s disease, especially in populations with elevated risk for dementia, such as African Americans.

 Scientists have long known that modifiable behaviors such as diet, exercise and physical fitness reduce the risk, or delay the onset, of Alzheimer’s disease and other forms of dementia.
 According to Gluck, what is new about these findings is that “the presence of a risk variant of the ABCA7 gene appears to diminish the ability of physical fitness to increase cognition and memory abilities in older African Americans, thereby indirectly increasing their risk for Alzheimer’s disease.
 This may be an important contributing factor to the disparities in rates of Alzheimer’s disease among African Americans.”